apache/camel/examples/camel-example-reportincident-ws-security-osgi/README.txt

   features:install camel-mail
   features:install camel-velocity

-  remark : As the camel route sends email to a SMTP server, you must configure a user/password in your favorite SMTP Server (James by example).
+  remark: As the camel route sends email to a SMTP server, you must configure a user/password in your favorite
+          SMTP Server (James by example).
 User = someone and password = secret

   3) Deploy our example
   osgi:install -s mvn:org.apache.example.reportincident/camel-example-reportincident-wssecurity